In addition to my 35+ years as an RN—many spent in patient homes as a hospice nurse—I was the primary caregiver for my own mom for many years.

 - embrace a new mindset that I refer to as agile caregiving.

-One of the greatest challenges that family caregivers face is figuring out how to have the time and resources to care for a loved one while also attending to a myriad of additional responsibilities.
 The resources here provide encouragement to help deepen your faith during the caregiving journey, as well as offering practical tips to help you care for a disabled loved one while traveling, so you can both enjoy the ride!